Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: MRI Quality factor

+and the grid resolution $\Delta x_\theta = \Delta x^\mu e_\mu^{(\theta)}$.
+These quantities are calculated at tetrad basis of the fluid frame $e_\mu^{\hat{(\alpha)}}$.
+This MRI mode is typically resolved with $Q_\theta \gtrsim 6$ (see \cite{Sano-etal2004}).
+In Fig. \ref{fig:qtheta}, we show the value of $Q_\theta$ for different simulation models with different magnetic field strengths (fixed accretion rate), i.e., model \texttt{C, E, F}, and \texttt{G} in panels (a)-(d), respectively.
+The values of $\beta_0$ are marked on the top of each panel.
+The upper half of the figure corresponds to the time-averaged distribution over $t=0-2000\,t_g$, while the lower half corresponds to the time-averaged distribution over $t=28000-30000\,t_g$.
+The figure suggests that the MRI resolved well ($Q_\theta\gtrsim10$) in most of the simulation domains, irrespective of the simulation time.
+However, for model \texttt{C} and \texttt{E}, the MRI is slightly under-resolved ($Q_\theta\sim2-4$) in the high-density equatorial region.

-This research is supported by the National Natural Science Foundation of China (Grant No. 12273022), Shanghai target program of basic research for international scientists (Grant No. 22JC1410600).
-The simulations were performed on Pi2.0 and Siyuan Mark-I at Shanghai Jiao Tong University.
+\acknowledgments We appreciate the thoroughness of the thoughtful comments provided by the anonymous reviewer, which have improved the manuscript.
+This research is supported by The National Key R\&D Program of China (grant No. 2023YFE0101200), the National Natural Science Foundation of China (grant No. 12273022), and the Shanghai Municipality orientation program of basic research for international scientists (grant No. 22JC1410600).
 CMF is supported by the DFG research grant ``Jet physics on horizon scales and beyond" (Grant No. FR 4069/2-1).
 ZY acknowledges support from a United Kingdom Research \& Innovation (UKRI) Stephen Hawking Fellowship.
+The simulations were performed on the TDLI Astro cluster, Pi2.0, and Siyuan Mark-I at Shanghai Jiao Tong University.
 This work has made use of NASA's Astrophysics Data System (ADS).